Exact Markovian evolution of quantum systems with several degrees of freedom : Phase space representations: Moments and the Wigner function

-The negative regions of general pure state Wigner functions are part of oscilations within the predominant positivity demanded by the unitary normalization integral, i.e. the trace of the corresponding density operator.
-The convolution (\ref{Wigev}) with a Gaussian that broaddens in time acts to smoothen these oscillations, while gradually ironing out the negative regions.
-The positivity of the evolved Wigner function throughout phase space is guaranteed by the positivity of
+Being normalized to $1$, a general pure state Wigner function is dominated by positive regions, but it can have oscillating parts with negative regions.
+Its convolution (\ref{Wigev}) with a Gaussian that broadens in time then acts to smoothen these oscillations, while gradually ironing out the negative regions.
+The positivity of the evolved Wigner function throughout phase space is then equivalent to the positivity of